 A hiatal hernia is often discovered during a test or procedure to determine the cause of heartburn or chest or upper abdominal pain.
 Such tests or procedures include:

-- An X-ray of your upper digestive tract.
-During a barium X-ray, you drink a chalky liquid containing barium that coats your upper digestive tract.
+- An esophagram (barium swallow).
+During this procedure, you drink a chalky liquid containing barium that coats your upper digestive tract.
 This provides a clear silhouette of your esophagus, stomach and the upper part of your small intestine (duodenum) on an X-ray.

-- Using a scope to see inside your digestive tract.
+- Endoscopy.
 During an endoscopy exam, your doctor passes a thin, flexible tube equipped with a light and video camera (endoscope) down your throat and into your esophagus and stomach to check for inflammation.

 Medications for heartburn